 But going by scientifical research published on Monday in The Journal of Neuroscience, CBD may balance THC’s more negative side effects, turning a THC high from an anxious experience into a more euphoric or relaxed one.
 Hudson Roger’s, a Ph.D. candidate and Vanier scholar at The University of Western Ontario shows Inverse that his results explain a new kind of way that THC and CBD interact in the brain of mice and humans.

-The market for CBD Products has exploded this year.
-Now researchers are getting on step closer to understanding how it works with the human brain.
+The market for CBD Bath Bombs has exploded this year.
+Now researchers are getting one step closer to understanding how it works with the human brain.

 “It has become well established that varieties of cannabis with higher levels of THC and lower levels of CBD are more than likely to cause psychiatric side effects,” Roger explains.
 “Our research study identifies for the very first time a novel molecular mechanism by which CBD may actually stop these THC-related side conditions.”